Sydney Gay and Lesbian Mardi Gras

+viewing it along the parade route with around 150 to 180 floats and around 10,000 to 12,000 participants in the parade each year.
+The entire Mardi Gras festival, which runs for around 2 to 3 weeks in conjunction with the parade each year, has around 30,000 visitors who travel from outside Sydney to attend each year.
+In 2023 when Sydney also hosted Sydney WorldPride the Mardi Gras festival had 310,000, people attend its events, which included large scale events such as the WorldPride opening ceremony in the Domain, Fair Day, the Mardi Gras after party and Bondi Beach party.
+In 2023 there were also 103,800 people who visited Sydney for the festival and 21,000 of those people were international visitors.

-The event grew from gay rights parades held annually since 1978, when numerous participants had been arrested by New South Wales Police Force.
-The Mardi Gras Parade maintains a political flavour, with many marching groups and floats promoting LGBTQIA+ rights issues or themes.
-Reflecting changes since the first Sydney Gay & Lesbian Mardi Gras, participants in the Mardi Gras Parade now include groups of uniformed Australian Defence Force personnel, police officers from New South Wales Police Force, as well as interstate and federal police officers, firefighters and other emergency services personnel from the Australian LGBTQIA+ communities.
+The event has grown from gay rights parades that were held annually since 1978, when numerous participants were arrested by New South Wales Police Force.
+The Mardi Gras Parade maintains a political flavour, with many marching groups and floats promoting gay and lesbian rights issues or themes.
+Reflecting changes since the first Sydney Gay & Lesbian Mardi Gras, participants in the Mardi Gras Parade now include groups of uniformed Australian Defence Force personnel, police officers from New South Wales Police Force, as well as interstate and federal police officers, firefighters and other emergency services personnel.
 However, this remains a controversial topic among the community, with many objecting to the inclusion of police.
 Marriage equality was a dominant theme in the 2011 Sydney Gay & Lesbian Mardi Gras Parade with at least 15 floats lobbying for same-sex marriage.

+Since 2009, the NSW government Labor and Liberal have both given funding to The Sydney Gay and Lesbian Mardi Gras.

 In 2019 Sydney Gay & Lesbian Mardi Gras submitted a bid to host WorldPride 2023 competing against Montreal, Canada and Houston, Texas.
 InterPride chose Sydney, Australia to host WorldPride 2023 at their Athens October 2019 Annual General Meeting of three hundred delegate organizations, the first time WorldPride was held in the Southern Hemisphere or Asia Pacific region.

 History

 The term Mardi Gras

-The Sydney Gay and Lesbian Mardi Gras, or Sydney Mardi Gras, is a celebration of LGBTQIA+ history and culture.
+The Sydney Gay and Lesbian Mardi Gras, or Sydney Mardi Gras, is a celebration of gay and lesbian history and culture.
 It was named after, but is unrelated to, the Christian holiday of Mardi Gras.

 When the first event was organised in 1978, it was conceived as a street party in an effort to host a more "positive celebration"; the term Mardi Gras had become synonymous with street festivals and so became the name for the event.
 Mardi Gras derives from the celebrations held on Mardi (French for "Tuesday") when Gras (French for "fat") is eaten prior to the Christian abstinence period of Lent preceding Easter.